Graduate Admission as a Degree Student

 Second Graduate Degrees: Awarding of multiple degrees at the graduate level

 An individual may pursue a second graduate degree to fulfill a different academic objective.
-Students but may not concurrently pursue two graduate degrees at Oswego, however, they may pursue graduate certificates and graduate degrees simultaneously.
+Students but may not concurrently pursue two graduate degrees at Oswego, however, they may pursue a graduate certificate and a graduate degree simultaneously or two graduate certificates simultaneously.

-Students admitted to pursue a second graduate degree must officially be accepted into the graduate degree program, per the graduate admissions procedures.
+Students wishing to pursue a second graduate degree must officially be accepted into the graduate degree program, per the graduate admissions procedures.